Attraction tickets | TicketLens

 Frequently Asked Questions

-Is the Eiffel Tower barrier-free accessible?
+Is the Eiffel Tower accessible for people with disabilities?

 Is it allowed to carry bags and backpacks during the visit?

-Is there a souvenir stroe?
+Is there a souvenir shop?

-Can dogs be taken inside the Eiffel Tower?
+Are dogs allowed on the Eiffel Tower?

 Is it allowed to take photos and videos of the Eiffel Tower?